kevin-labtani/react-native-workshop/README.md

 # React Native Workshop

+## Before the Workshop

+You'll need to bring a fully charged mobile phone with you.
+Please go through the following steps before the Workshop:
+(for Ubuntu users)

+0. Install an up-to-date version of Node.js (should already be the case).
+1. Open a terminal and run `sudo npm install expo-cli --global`.
+1. Make a directory to host the workshop files eg. `mkdir rn-workshop`, and then `cd` into it.
+1. Let's create our first app; in the workshop directory, run `expo init hello-world`, pick "blank - a minimal app as clean as an empty canvas" when prompted for an option.
+1. Let's create our second app; **in the same workshop directory**, run `expo init todo-list`, pick "blank - a minimal app as clean as an empty canvas" when prompted for an option.
+1. Install the Expo Client App on your mobile phone; simply search for _Expo client_ in your app store and install it on your device.

 ## Getting Started

 We have two options for creating a new React Native App, either **Expo CLI** or **React Native CLI**.
 We'll be using the **Expo CLI** in this workshop; it's a 3rd party service that's free to use, you don't even need to sign-up!
 Expo provides us with a managed app development environment, similar to create-react-app for React.
-The main downside with Expo is that you're limited to its ecosystem, so it's not possible to include custom native modules beyond the React Native APIs and components that are available in the Expo client app; but much like with create-react-app it'ICs possible to eject from Expo if you want to eventually create your own native build.
+The main downside with Expo is that you're limited to its ecosystem, so it's not possible to include custom native modules beyond the React Native APIs and components that are available in the Expo client app; but much like with create-react-app it's possible to eject from Expo if you want to eventually create your own native build.

 ### Installation Steps